Certificate Storage

 Overview

-Akeyless Certificat storage allows you to securely store, sort, and browse through your certificates in one secure location, as well as set expiration notifications so you are always prepared.
+Akeyless Certificate storage allows you to securely store, sort, and browse through your certificates in one secure location, as well as set expiration notifications so you are always prepared.

 Managing a Certificate in the CLI